BurraAbhishek/VirtualElections/README.md

 # VirtualElections
-A free, open-source voting platform to conduct elections remotely
+A free, open-source voting platform to conduct elections remotely.

-## NOTE:
-The source code requires reformatting and code cleanup.
-Pull requests are always welcome.
-To contribute, do either of the following:
-- Fork this repository and open a pull request.
-- Create an issue, and type the required code changes.

 ## Tools used:
 ### Frontend: